mcp-rune 0.107.0

 Resource Deduplication

 Multiple tools can share the same HTML resource.
-For example, create_model_form and update_model_form both use ui://engineer/model-form.
+While new_model_app and edit_model_app now each own their own URI, deployer-authored apps can still register two tools against one bundle.
 The registry deduplicates by tracking registered URIs:

 registerResources(mcpServer) {